HaploConduct/HaploConduct/savage/README.md

 haplotypes from this overlap graph.

 For a more detailed description, please see our [Genome Research  paper](http://genome.cshlp.org/content/early/2017/04/10/gr.215038.116) or the [preprint](http://biorxiv.org/content/early/2017/01/21/080341) on BioRxiv.

+SAVAGE assemblies can be further extended using [VG-Flow](https://bitbucket.org/jbaaijens/vg-flow/src/master/).

 ## Motivation